 For Gentile Christians, the question of observing the biblical feasts of Israel (or more precisely, the Feasts of the Lord, Leviticus 23) sits at a complex intersection of biblical theology, Christian freedom, and personal conviction.
-To find a balanced perspective, we must examine several aspects including their original purpose and prophetic design, their fulfillment in Jewish Christ (how they point to Jesus), and the New Testament’s teaching on Gentile Christians’ freedom.
-These investigations must be done while also considering the prophetic visions of a future where all nations worship God, specifically in the context of these feasts.
+To find a balanced perspective, we must examine several aspects, including their original purpose and prophetic design, their fulfillment in Jewish Christ (how they point to Jesus), and the New Testament’s teaching on Gentile Christians’ freedom.
+These investigations must also consider the prophetic visions of a future where all nations worship God, specifically in the context of these feasts.

 The Foundation: Feasts as Divine Appointments